chakra-ui/panda/website/pages/docs/theming/tokens.md

 ### Shadows

 Shadow tokens represent the shadow of an element.
-Its value is defined as a single or multiple values containing a string or a composite value.
+Its value is defined as single or multiple values containing a string or a composite value.

 ```ts